Alternative expression for the maximum potential intensity of tropical cyclones: Response to the reviewers

 Although our journal does not require it, you may wish to include a tracked-changes version of your manuscript.
 You will be able to upload this as {\textquotedblleft}additional material for reviewer reference{\textquotedblright}.
 Should you disagree with any of the proposed revisions, you will have the opportunity to explain your rationale in your response.

-Please go to \url{www.ametsoc.org/PUBSrevisions} and read the AMS Guidelines for Revisions.
+Please go to www.ametsoc.org/PUBSrevisions and read the AMS Guidelines for Revisions.
 Be sure to meet all recommendations when revising your paper to ensure the quickest processing time possible.

-When you are ready to submit your revision, go to \url{https://www.editorialmanager.com/amsjas/} and log in as an Author.
+When you are ready to submit your revision, go to https://www.editorialmana\-ger.com/amsjas/ and log in as an Author.
 Click on the menu item labeled {\textquotedblleft}Submissions Needing Revision{\textquotedblright} and follow the directions for submitting the file.

 Thank you for submitting your manuscript to the Journal of the Atmospheric Sciences.
 I look forward to receiving your revision.

 Sincerely,

 Dr. Zhuo Wang